King crab: Description

 King crabs often feature prominent spines, which shrink as they mature.
-Pictured is a juvenile and adult specimen of Lithodes aotearoa.
+Pictured is a juvenile (left) and adult (right) specimen of Lithodes aotearoa.

 King crabs are a morphologically diverse group, distinctive among hermit crabs for their superficial similarity to true crabs.

 They have five pairs of legs, called pereopods: (Note: These legs are commonly labeled pereopod 1–5 starting from the anterior.) the first – frontmost – set are chelipeds whose right side is often larger and more robust than the left; the second, third, and fourth are walking legs tipped with sharp dactyli; and the fifth, used for cleaning, are very small and generally sit inside the branchial chamber.
 Starting from the carapace, the walking legs can be divided into a coxa, ischiobasis, merus, carpus, propodus, and finally dactylus; the chelipeds lack coxae and are instead composed of an ischiobasis, merus, carpus, and palm which then forks into a movable dactylus and an inflexible pollex.

 On their underside, they have a short abdomen – composed of plates or nodules – which is asymmetrical in females.
 This abdomen (sometimes called a pleon) is folded against the underside of the cephalothorax and is composed of six segments – called somites or pleonites – and a telson.
 (Note: These segments are commonly labeled somite/pleonite 1–6 starting from the posterior.)
 In Hapalogastrinae, this abdomen is soft, while it is hard and calcified in members of Lithodinae.
 Lithodids lack any sort of uropod seen in some decapods.